iamscottfreeman/plate-calculator/README.md

 This project is built in NextJS with TypeScript and Tailwind.

-To get started, run `yarn` to install dependancies.
+To get started, run `yarn` to install dependencies.
 Then run `yarn dev` to start the development server.